Back to blog

 HtmlUnit can also be used for web scraping.
 The good thing is that with just one line, the JavaScript and CSS can be turned off.
 It’s helpful in web scraping as JavaScript and CSS aren’t required most of the time.
 In the later sections, we’ll examine both libraries and create web scrapers.

-Prerequisite for building a web scraper with Java
+Prerequisite for web scraping in Java

 Quick overview of CSS Selectors